seregonwar/PkgToolBox/README.md

 ## Usage

-Launch the application and select a PKG file from the interface.
+Launch the application and open a PKG, GP4/GP5 project, or standalone file from the same source picker.
+Any of them can also be dropped onto the window.

 Depending on the package type and platform, PkgToolBox provides tools for: